Mercedes C-Class hybrid estate (2014-2021) review

 The Mercedes C-Class is unique among plug-in hybrid estates in offering buyers a choice of petrol-electric or diesel-electric power

 - BMW 3 Series more exciting to drive

 |Plug-in hybrid||33-34 miles||166-217mpg||33-38g/km|

-There are now plenty of hybrid estate cars you can choose from with notable examples like the BMW 330e Touring and Volkswagen Passat GTE Estate among the best hybrid estate cars we've tested.
-But the Mercedes C-Class is available with both petrol-electric and diesel-electric form with the C 300 e (petrol) and C 300 de (diesel).
+There are plenty of hybrid estate cars you can choose from, with notable examples including the BMW 330e Touring and Volkswagen Passat GTE Estate.
+But the Mercedes C-Class is unique in being available in both petrol-electric and diesel-electric forms, in the shape of the C 300 e (petrol) and C 300 de (diesel).

 Both promise ultra-low running costs, especially for company-car drivers, but the diesel is perhaps the more interesting prospect of the two, especially for those who are likely to regularly exceed the car's 30-or-so miles of electric range and would like something that's still relatively efficient once the battery power has been depleted.
 We've yet to drive a petrol example, but we rate the diesel highly for its useful mix of abilities.

 The combination of diesel engine and electric motor in the C 300 de estate together make 302bhp, which makes for a 5.7-second 0-62mph time and a top speed of 155mph.
 The C 300 e petrol is fractionally more powerful, making 316bhp, and thus manages the 0-62mph sprint in 5.5 seconds.
 Both versions have their top speed limited to 155mph and can hit a motorway-friendly 80mph under electric power alone.